-That’s why I was really pleased to discover Sense Organics.
+It always feels like a huge win to find an ethical brand making beautiful children’s clothes.
+That’s why Sense Organics is such a great discovery.
 Their clothes are organic, certified fair trade and they contain no harsh chemicals.
 They have developed great relationships with their suppliers, meaning that they can ensure fair working conditions in all factories.
 What’s more, the clothes are affordable and lovely quality.

 Sense Organics Dresses

-These Sense Organics dresses are the perfect solution for little girls who insist on wearing dresses at all times.
+These Sense Organics dresses are an ideal solution for little girls who insist on wearing dresses at all times.
 Lia is very fussy about what she wears, and I find it quite difficult to get her into a top and trousers.
 And yet in winter, a dress just isn’t warm enough for many situations.
-Lia was sent the striped sweat dress with penguins.
-Libby was sent the black navy sweat dress with penguins.
+Lia is wearing the striped sweat dress with penguins.
+Libby is wearing the black navy sweat dress with penguins.
+Because you can never have too many penguins.

 Sense Organics Tops

 The top has poppers at the back and a navy neckline.
-It’s nice and light, perfect for the summer months but it will be ideal for wearing with other layers in the winter too.
+It’s nice and light, ideal for the summer months but it will be fine for wearing with other layers in the winter too.
 It’s loose enough for her to move around in, she’s already insisted she’ll be wearing it to her drama class next week.

-Lia was sent the ice flower print tunic top.
+Lia has the ice flower print tunic top.
 Remarkably, because it’s a tunic she’s accepting it instead of a dress.
-It looks perfect with a pair of leggings or jeans and I love the way it’s slightly tailored at the top.
+It looks great with a pair of leggings or jeans and I love the way it’s slightly tailored at the top.
 The colours are beautiful as well and the top is light and lovely quality.